String topology on the space of paths with endpoints in a submanifold: Introduction

-\textbf{Acknowledgements:} The revised version of this manuscript owes its existence to a discussion that the author had with Lie Fu and Alexandru Oancea during a visit at the IRMA Strasbourg in January 2024.
+The revised version of this manuscript owes its existence to a discussion that the author had with Lie Fu and Alexandru Oancea during a visit at the IRMA Strasbourg in January 2024.
 The author is very grateful for the hospitality of the IRMA.

 Some of the work on this manuscript was carried out during a stay of the author at the Copenhagen Centre for Geometry and Topology supported by the Deutsche Forschungsgemeinschaft (German Research Foundation) – grant agreement number 518920559.
-The author wants to thank the Copenhagen Centre for Geometry and Topology for its hospitality.
+The author is grateful for the support by the Danish National Research Foundation through the Copenhagen Centre for Geometry and Topology (DNRF151).